jgtz/StableMotifs/README.txt

 BOOLEAN FUNCTIONS

 For the Boolean functions use only the node names, the logical operators "and", "or", "not", and the parentheses symbols ")" and "(".
 In case the Boolean function is constant, use "0" or "1", depending on the constant state of the function.
-The logical function does not need to be written in a disjunctive normal form; the program will take the logical form in the TXT file and transform it into its disjunctive normal form using the QuineñMcCluskey algorithm.
+The logical function does not need to be written in a disjunctive normal form; the program will take the logical form in the TXT file and transform it into its disjunctive normal form using the Quine‚ÄìMcCluskey algorithm.

 ------------
 III)	OUTPUT